 What the SECURE Act means for small businesses

-It also makes it easier for small businesses to sponsor employee retirement plans by removing existing restrictions on multiple employer plans (open MEPs) that let SMBs enter a plan with other businesses.
+The SECURE Act also makes it easier for small businesses to sponsor employee retirement plans by removing previous restrictions on multiple employer plans (open MEPs), which let SMBs enter a plan with other businesses.
 The employers under the new multiple employer plan do not have to be related to one another, and it eliminates an IRS rule that all MEP participants face consequences if one employer falls out of compliance.

 How the SECURE Act benefits American workers

-- The bill allows long-term, part-time workers to participate in 401(k) plans by requiring employers to have "a dual eligibility requirement under which an employee must complete either a one year of service requirement (with the 1,000-hour rule) or three consecutive years of service where the employee completes at least 500 hours of service."
+The bill allows long-term, part-time workers to participate in 401(k) plans by requiring employers to offer the option through "a dual eligibility requirement under which an employee must complete either a one year of service requirement (with the 1,000-hour rule) or three consecutive years of service where the employee completes at least 500 hours of service."

-When the bill was originally introduced, there were two provisions that expanded Section 529 accounts – also known as qualified tuition plans – to cover home-schooling costs and supplies for K-12 students.
-While Republicans favored the measure, numerous teachers' unions and lobbyists did not.
-As a result, the language was removed and Republicans were upset at its exclusion.
+When the bill was originally introduced, there were two provisions that expanded Section 529 accounts – also known as qualified tuition plans – to cover the costs associated with home school and supplies for K-12 students.
+While Republicans in Congress favored the measure, numerous teachers' unions and lobbyists did not.
+As a result, the language was removed, and Republicans were upset at its exclusion.
 Kevin Brady (R-Texas), the top-ranking Republican on the Ways and Means Committee, said its removal could "lower bipartisan support for the package we reached in good faith."